ubernostrum/django-registration/docs/faq.rst

 plus some additional characters, but the definition of "word character" depends on the Python version in use.
-On Python 2, only ASCII will be permitted; on Python 3, usernames containing word characters matched by a regex with the `UNICODE` flag will be accepted.
+On Python 2, only ASCII will be permitted; on Python 3, usernames containing word characters matched by a regex with the :data:`re.UNICODE` flag will be accepted.

 How do I tell why an account's activation failed?